After Love explores what love and loss can do to us, and the unconventional bonds that can form in times of sorrow and suffering.

 The small details that show how grief really manifests itself are permeated throughout the film.
 Bodily memories such as making tea for two instead of one, or the irresistible impulse of smelling someone’s worn shirt, are not only lovingly and adorable, but turn Mary into the grieving mother we all want to give a big hug.
 Let’s not forget, After Love’s main element is not the meeting of wife and mistress and their relation, but the man they both loved and are grieving for.
 When they do reconcile and come together, it is therefore always in the context of the man who had such a huge impact on their lives.
 This is intensified by the overall absence of Ahmed in the narrative of the film: he does not even return as a memory.
 After Love radiates in its mastery of grief and reconciliation.
 Though their lives may be unravelling, a connection to the past might just hold it together.

-After Love premiered at the BFI London Film Festival on Thursday, 15 October 2020.
-The film will be released in UK cinemas on 4 June, 2021.
+After Love premiered at the BFI London Film Festival on Thursday, 15 October 2020 and is now available to watch on digital and on demand in the UK.